stratapp/stratapp-website/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 You might also like to read [why #stratapp is the best strategy execution software app in the world right now](https://stratapp.ai/blog/best-strategy-execution-software/ "best strategy execution software").

-We hope you become passionate using #stratapp, the strategy execution app even [millennials](https://stratapp.ai/blog/millennials/ "millennials") love.
+We hope you become a passionate advocate of #stratapp, the strategy execution app even [millennials](https://stratapp.ai/blog/millennials/ "millennials") love.